Importance of the Review / Background

 Limited information was available on the long term adverse events of open colposuspension and its effect on the quality of life.

 Urinary incontinence is a common and potentially debilitating problem.
+Stress urinary, incontinence as the most common type of incontinence, imposes significant health and economic burdens on society and the women affected.
 Open retropubic colposuspension is a surgical treatment which involves lifting the tissues near the bladder neck and proximal urethra in the area behind the anterior pubic bones to correct deficient urethral closure to correct stress urinary incontinence.

 The review aimed to determine the effects of open retropubic colposuspension for the treatment of urinary incontinence in women.
 A secondary aim was to assess the safety of open retropubic colposuspension in terms of adverse events caused by the procedure.

 We searched the Cochrane Incontinence Group Specialised Register, which contains trials identified from the Cochrane Central Register of Controlled Trials (CENTRAL), MEDLINE, MEDLINE in process, ClinicalTrials.gov, WHO ICTRP and handsearching of journals and conference proceedings (searched 5 May 2015), and the reference lists of relevant articles.
 We contacted investigators to locate extra studies.

 Randomised or quasi-randomised controlled trials in women with symptoms or urodynamic diagnoses of stress or mixed urinary incontinence that included open retropubic colposuspension surgery in at least one trial group.